OfficeDev/Project-Power-BI-Templates/Consolidated Reports/Readme.md

 How the sample affects your tenant data
 ---------------------------------------

 This sample has minimal impact on your tenant data.
-It only queries CDS to retrieve project data to generate the dashboards in Power BI.
+It only queries Dataverse to retrieve project data to generate the dashboards in Power BI.

 Questions and comments